TongChengxuan/CAMI2/README.md

 /path/to/store/longreads/ \
 /path/to/store/shortreads/ \
 path/to/output/ \
-should be created and emptied before running the pipeline
+should be created and emptied before running the pipeline\
+Attached volume should be named as stated above